 Cameroon Country Report

 The Cameroon government's military response to an insurgency in its Anglophone regions is unlikely to stop despite growing international condemnation, particularly of human rights abuses carried out by security forces against civilians.
 Even the visit of US Assistant Secretary of State for African Affairs Tibor Nagy on 17–18 March has appeared to have failed to induce political negotiations between the government and the insurgents.
 The insurgency has further strengthened relations with Nigeria, which has extradited Anglophone leaders to face trial and will continue to limit cross-border militant activity.
-Risks of inter-state war with other neighbours such as Central African Republic will remain low due to strengthened co-operation on cross-border security issues.
+Risks of inter-state war with other neighbours such as Central African Republic will remain low due to co-operation on cross-border security issues.

 Vaccines Required to Enter the Country